Smoking in Germany

 In Germany, smoking is widespread and is subject to very few and lax regulations compared to other European countries.
 Tobacco taxes in Germany are among the lowest in Europe.
 Germany ranks last on the Tobacco Control Scale and has sometimes been referred to as the "smoker's paradise" of Europe.
 According to German addiction researcher Heino Stöver, Germany has "[...] more cigarette vending machines than any other country in the world."

 Under federal law, the manufacture, import, distribution, and advertisement of tobacco is regulated, while the 16 federal states of Germany each have their own legislation regarding smoking in public places, which range from relatively weak regulations to full smoking bans in all licensed premises, childcare facilities, schools and governmental institutions.

 As of 2024, nearly 40% of the German population live in the three states which ban smoking in all restaurants, pubs, cafés and nightclubs (Bavaria, North Rhine-Westphalia, and Saarland).
-The other 13 states permit smoking in designated rooms or in bars with a floor area of less than 75 square meters.
+The other 13 states permit smoking in designated rooms or in bars with a floor area of less than 75 m2.

 According to a 2013 micro-census survey, 24.5% of the German population aged fifteen years and over are smokers (29% of men, 20% of women).
 Among the 18–25 age group, 35.2% are smokers.

+Upon the legalization of Cannabis in Germany, the federal smoking ban was amended to incorporate cannabis products; the Cannabis Act prohibits consumption of cannabis in the presence of minors.
+Proprietors of spaces where the law permits both tobacco and cannabis consumption may establish their own house rules.
+The Deutsche Bahn prohibits cannabis consumption in all train stations in Germany, including in its designated smoking areas.

 Prevalence

 In 2005, 27% of the population were current smokers.
 23% were daily smokers (28% of men and 19% of women), while 4% smoked occasionally.
 The highest ratio of daily smokers was in the 20–24 age group: 38% of men and 30% of women.
-According to a 2010 study by University of Bielefeld, 9.9% of all 15-year-old males and 10.8% of 15-year-old females smoked daily, which showed a strong decline during the previous decade.
+According to a 2010 study by Bielefeld University, 9.9% of all 15-year-old males and 10.8% of 15-year-old females smoked daily, which showed a strong decline during the previous decade.

 As in other industrial countries, the prevalence of smoking in Germany is lower among people with higher education levels.

 A 2009 comparative study found that 25.1% of male and 20.6% of female medical students in Göttingen smoked, while in London the percentages were only 10.9% and 9.1%.

 Germany had one of the largest numbers of cigarette vending machines per capita in the world.